-In compliance with the applicable local and European Solvency II requirements, overall performance of the ORSA requires the combination of multiple pieces of information coming from existing processes in the organisation.
+In compliance with the applicable local law and European Solvency II requirements, overall performance of the ORSA requires the combination of multiple pieces of information coming from existing processes in the organisation.
 Overall ORSA process is coordinated by the Risk Function throughout the year.

-Outcomes of the ORSA process are reviewed and approved by the Risk Oversight Committee.
+Outcomes of the ORSA process are validated by the Audit and Risk Committee.

-In validating the ORSA report, the Risk Oversight Committee confirms that:
+In validating the ORSA report, the Audit and Risk Committee confirms that:

-- a suitable assessment of the risk profile and overall and on-going solvency needs has been conducted; - appropriate processes are in place to properly identify, assess, manage and monitor the risks and solvency position, including appropriate risk governance and risk awareness; - the entity is projecting to have sufficient internal capital and liquidity to meet its solvency needs and obligations to policyholders over the business planning period, including stressed situations.
+- a suitable assessment of the risk profile and overall on-going solvency needs has been conducted; - appropriate processes are in place to properly identify, assess, manage and monitor the risks and solvency position, including appropriate risk governance and risk awareness; - the entity is projecting to have sufficient internal capital and liquidity to meet its solvency needs and obligations to policyholders over the business planning period, including under stressed situations.